 Be aware of the metal gutters on every lane because they can affect your score, well, they probably will initially.
 But you will get going without bothering if you practice more often.

-Okay, so once you’ve understood the basic aspects, it is time that you release the bowling ball.
-In order to release the ball, the thumb should point in that exact direction.
-Work on your swing, and at the edge of it, other two fingers should let the ball go.
+Okay, so once you’ve understood the basic aspects, it is time that you throw the ball effectively.
+In order to throw the ball, the thumb should point in that exact direction.
+Work on your swing, and at the edge of it, other two fingers should let the bowling ball go.